pauliceia/vgiws/doc/api/feature/notification.md

 - Error codes:
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
     - 500 (Internal Server Error): Problem when create a feature.
 Please, contact the administrator.
+- Notes:
+    - Follow the rules of Notification's attributes in its section in [Dynamic Attribute](dynamic_attribute.md) page.
-- Notes: The key "id", when send a JSON, is indifferent.
+    - The key "id", when send a JSON, is indifferent.
 It is just there to know where the key "id" have to be.

 <!-- PUT /api/notification/update -->